AntonisDeveloper/swiss-legal-qa/README.md

 When considering future improvements, the key question is the intended **application type**.

-Swiss legal texts—whether statutes or court rulings—are legally binding in **German**, **French**, and **Italian**.
+Swiss legal texts, whether statutes or court rulings, are legally binding in **German**, **French**, and **Italian**.
 These texts are **highly nuanced**, and automated translation models may introduce critical errors by **mistranslating or oversimplifying** doctrinal terms.
-This issue becomes even more pronounced with **court rulings**, where longer contexts and more subjective language further complicate translation accuracy.
+This issue becomes even more pronounced with court rulings, where longer contexts and more subjective language further complicate the process.

 Additionally, translation models introduce **runtime overhead** due to the extra computational resources required during query processing.

-- If the goal is **fast, interactive applications** (e.g., legal Q&A or chatbots), it is more efficient to **preprocess** the entire legal corpus by translating it to **English**, and then perform **information retrieval** or LLM-based reasoning on the translated content.
+- If the goal is **fast, interactive applications** (e.g., legal Q&A), it is more efficient to **preprocess** the entire legal corpus by translating it to **English**, and then perform **information retrieval** and LLM-based reasoning on the translated content.

-- If the application involves **deep analysis of complex legal cases**—such as reviewing multiple lengthy documents—it may be preferable to work directly with the **original texts** in the source languages to preserve legal precision.
+- If the application involves **deep analysis of complex legal cases**, such as reviewing multiple lengthy documents, it may be preferable to work directly with the original texts in the source languages to preserve legal precision.

-This leads to a further tradeoff: Should we use **LLMs and embedding models trained for Swiss languages**, or rely on **English models**, which are significantly more advanced in terms of performance and availability?
+This leads to a further tradeoff: Should we use **LLMs and embedding models trained for Swiss languages**, or rely on **English models**, which (as of today) are significantly more advanced in terms of performance and availability?

-Choosing the right balance between **preprocessing cost**, **runtime efficiency**, and **linguistic fidelity** depends heavily on the application’s use case and required level of legal precision.

 ## License